JamesByers/Intro_to_Visualization/README.md

 * **Introductions** -  6:30
 * **Visualization overview**  -  6:45
 * **Code-along with the Pronto Bike Share data**  -  7:00
-  * Get aquainted with the Tableau worksheet functions
+  * Get acquainted  with the Tableau worksheet functions
   * Connect to a file in Tableau
   * Create a simple chart
 * **Exercise: Develop your first graph Seattle Pet Licenses data**  -  7:30